jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 it's important to be mindful of the purpose each note serves in the chord, rather than thoughtlessly memorizing occult chord shapes.
-We should always be aware of which note is the root, third (or minor third), fifth, etc.
+We should always be aware of which note is the root, third or minor third, fifth, etc.

 This is important for two reasons.
 First, it allows us to make any chord we need just by adjusting a known chord shape.